 When UE only has single subscription, the data service from both V-SNPN and Home SP (PLMN or Home SNPN), as well as service continuity is to be evaluated by KI#1.

-It is concluded that the existing Rel-16 N3IWF-architecture is used as the basis to address data service from both networks and service continuity between the two networks.Editor's note: With Rel-16 N3IWF architecture, whether it can ensure that the VIAPA applications obtains QoS in the underlay network, and if not, how to enhance the Rel-16 N3IWF architecture, is FFS.
+It is concluded that the existing Rel-16 N3IWF-architecture is used as the basis to address data service from both networks and service continuity between the two networks.

+It is proposed to add a informative guideline for mapping between standardized 5QI/ARP and DSCP marking value in TS 23.501 annex D so that the PLMN and SNPN may use the same mapping values for UL and DL user plane traffic within SNPN and PLMN.